jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

     }
 ```

 The function takes three arguments.
 The `pid` argument is used to determine which child to wait on.
-By convention, a pid of -1 indicates that the calling parent will wait on any child.
-As mentioned, this is the only value supported in CheesecakeOS.
+By convention, a PID of -1 is used when the calling parent will wait on any child.
+This again is the only value supported in CheesecakeOS.

 ```C
     current = CURRENT;